archerysec/archerysec/docs/install.md

 ```

 Or you could auto create the superuser executing.
 This command uses the ADMINS
-setting to create the admin accounts so remember to set some username first
+setting to create the admin accounts so remember to set some username first.
+Default password is "admin".
+REMEMBER TO CHANGE IT!
 ``` sh
 python manage.py initadmin
 ```